dawidm/m5_controller/README.md

 # Preset switch for Line 6 M5 Stompbox

 Repository contains a schematic and code for a configurable Line 6 M5 preset switcher based on Arduino Nano.
-Switch has two buttons (B1, B2) and two LEDs with 6 colors and supports both simple (only 2 presets) and more sophisticated (like 6 channels x 6  presets).
+Switch has two buttons (B1, B2) and two LEDs with 6 colors and supports simple (only 4 presets) and more sophisticated (like 6 channels x 6  presets) configurations.

 <img src="https://github.com/dawidm/m5_controller/blob/master/m5_controller.jpg?raw=true" alt="drawing" width="250"/>